Partial lunar eclipse visible early Friday, longest duration in nearly 600 years

 At 2:19 a.m., Earth’s dark shadow (umbra) will cover the moon.
 The lunar eclipse will be visible over virtually all of North America, and portions of Europe and South America.

-A lunar eclipse occurs when Earth is aligned precisely between the sun and moon so as to block out most of the sun’s illumination from reaching the lunar surface.
-Some sunlight is still reflected off the moon and refracted by Earth’s atmosphere, creating a reddish caste, or “blood moon,” for a few hours.
+A lunar eclipse occurs when Earth is aligned precisely between the sun and moon to block out most of the sun’s illumination from reaching the lunar surface.
+Some sunlight is still reflected off the moon and refracted by Earth’s atmosphere, creating a reddish cast, or “blood moon,” for a few hours.

 The partial lunar eclipse will last 3 hours and 28 minutes, the longest in 580 years, according to Space.com.